Lost Lands Found

 "Reconciliation is not just between black and white, but it is a reconciliation of us all, as a people back with the land, for we are all the newest custodians and caretakers of this ancient land which we now all call - Our Home!"

 Lost Lands Found is a high density development and ecological art project established in Logan Reserve, Altona, adjacent to the Altona Homestead.

 This urban development is not highlighting our people, but our ecological neighbours – Altona’s local Indigenous wildflowers, grasses, herbs and lilies.

 The concept of the space is to create a small ‘enhanced’ local Flowering Grasslands micro-habitat – a secret wild ecological space, a local landscape and place as if suspended in time, suspended in place: a ‘Lost Lands Found’.

-This ecological art project hopes to inspire individual actions to reverse these local environmental upheavals, as well as getting the community who take the time to reflect on this space to consider not only the ecological damage but significantly to consider the opportunities.
+This ecological art project hopes to inspire individual action to reverse these local environmental upheavals, as well as getting the community to reflect on this space and consider not only the ecological damage but more significantly the opportunities.

-The project also hopes to inspire the community to make deep personal connections to their local landscape, to re-acquaint one’s self with the local environment, be a part of the complexity, the immense intricate beauty, and the ecological richness of what is right under our feet in our own backyard.
+Lost Lands Found hopes to inspire the community to make deep personal connections with their local landscape, to re-acquaint themselves with the local environment, be a part of the complexity, the immense intricate beauty, and the ecological richness of what is right under our feet in our own backyard.